matijakolaric-com/django-music-publisher/README.rst

 Music Publisher
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-If you are not a software developer, looking for a software solution for music publishers, then this may be the right thing for you, but you may need a software developer to implement.
+If you are not a software developer, and are looking for a software solution for music publishers, then this may be the right thing for you, but you may need a software developer to implement.

 Single Use Case